 5.18 The WTS seeks to enhance the employability of job seekers who have difficulties in finding jobs.
 There is no age limit for applicants.
-During the onemonth work-trial without employer-employee relationship, participants take up jobs offered by participating organisations.
-On completion of the one-month work trial, each participant will receive an allowance of \$7,600, of which \$500 are contributed by the participating organisation.
-In 2018, a total of 152 job seekers were placed into work trials.
+During the one-month work-trial without employer-employee relationship, participants take up jobs offered by participating organisations.
+With effect from 1 May 2019, the amount of work trial allowance has been raised and the scheme has expanded to cover part-time posts.
+On completion of the one-month full-time work trial, the maximum allowance payable to each participant is \$8,300, while the allowance for part-time work trial is calculated at an hourly rate of \$49.
+Of this allowance, \$500 are contributed by the participating organisation.
+In 2019, a total of 227 job seekers were placed into work trials.